drewswinney/myo/README.md

 4. For the Mobile App: Click the Start button and begin your session
 5. For the Desktop App: Launch script RunLumyo.sh, keeping in mind that the automatic behavior outputs to a log file.
 If you want to output directly to the database you must change the logging parameters in the config file MyoConfig.ini.
 6. After running a session you will see it in the sessions view on the web application.
 Click on the day the session ran to view the session data (or data for multiple sessions if you have ran more than one)

+#Troubleshooting
+My phone can't run the iOS/Android app!
+The iOS can only be run on 7.1 or newer phones.
+The Android app can only run on Android 4.3 or newer phones.

+My phone can't connect to the Myo!
+Make sure the Myo is turned on.
+Be sure your app is on the "Scanning" screen, which can be accessed by pressing the "Start" button after logging in.
+Check if you phone is can detect bluetooth devices.
+If not, enable it or find a different device that can.